DunedinJS/migrating-to-modern-js-typescript/README.md

 Webpack is highly configurable via vast ecosystem of loaders and plugins.

-## Babel
+## TypeScript

-[Babel](https://babeljs.io/) is a JavaScript compiler which is most often used to transpile modern or future JavaScript syntax into older versions.
+[TypeScript](http://www.typescriptlang.org/) is a language which is considered as a superset of JavaScript.
+Most importantly it has parity with modern and future JavaScript syntax and add strong typing.
+The typed features can help when working on large-scale projects because possible errors can be caught during compilation.
-For example from ES6/ES2015 source code into ES5 code which has full browser support.
+TypeScript is compiled into JavaScript code which has full browser support.

-_In this branch we only use Babel to transpile ES6 module import syntax.
-For an example of this see [`app.js`](./app.js)._